wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/poc-detect-trojan.rst

 Detecting suspicious binaries - Trojan
 ======================================

-Wazuh can detect trojaned system binaries by using signatures in the ``/var/ossec/etc/shared/rootkit_trojans.txt`` file.
+With Wazuh anomaly and malware detection capabilities, you can detect trojaned system binaries by using signatures in the ``/var/ossec/etc/shared/rootkit_trojans.txt`` file.

 Configuration
 -------------

 Configure your environment as follows to test the POC.

 No additional configuration is required since trojan detection is configured out-of-the-box.
 Check your configuration in the ``/var/ossec/etc/ossec.conf`` file at the RHEL 7 monitored endpoint.